This course is only available for BA students in Korean Studies who successfully completed the BA1 course, Koreaanse geschiedenis tot 1876.

 Specific readings per week are listed in the course syllabus for each module.

 Attendance policy: a strict attendance policy is imposed.
 Missing more than three sessions during the semester gets you barred from further attending the course and your papers may not be graded.
 Any absences must be notified in advance.
 Dispensation from the attendance rule for extenuating circumstances can only be given following consultation with the coordinator of studies.
+(Dispensation from the attendance policy for extenuating circumstances can only be granted by the Board of Examiners.)

 Deadlines are to be kept.
 Failure to fulfill the assignments counts as an absence.
 Late submission of final assignments may result in a grade deduction of 0.5 per day.